Chan Jun Shern

 Research

 I'm interested in studying how advanced machine learning systems will impact society.
-My recent work has focused on measuring how large language models behave and figuring out how to robustly keep them in alignment with human values.
-My favorite papers are highlighted.
+My recent work has focused on evaluating (the progress of) frontier model capabilities to enable clear-eyed governance.

 Do the Rewards Justify the Means?
 Measuring Trade-Offs Between Rewards and Ethical Behavior in the MACHIAVELLI Benchmark